Beyblade: Metal Fusion: Manga

 The Metal Fusion manga was written and illustrated by Takafumi Adachi.
 In Japan, they were published in the monthly CoroCoro Comic magazine, from September 2008 to February 2012.
 Shogakukan later compiled the chapters into eleven shinsōban volumes.
 The first volume was released on March 27, 2009, and the last on March 28, 2012.
 The chapters were released without a title during the serialisation, where they were identified only by an arc name and a chapter number.
 The chapter names appeared for the first time in the volume compilation.

 Adachi returned to draw a one-shot reunion that was published in the Summer 2019 issue of CoroCoro Aniki.

 Anime

-The first season was produced by Tatsunoko Pro.
+The first season was produced by Tatsunoko Production.
 Nelvana produced the English-language version and licensed the series as Beyblade: Metal Fusion.
-The series aired in Japan on TV Tokyo between April 5, 2009, and March 28, 2010.
+The series aired in Japan on TV Tokyo and its affiliates between April 5, 2009, and March 28, 2010.
 It premiered in North America later that Fall on YTV in Canada and Cartoon Network in the United States.
 Beyblade: Metal Fusion briefly rerun on Primo TV in late 2020.
 The Metal Trilogy and Shogun Steel are rerunning on Disney XD as of January 3, 2021.